uniworld-io/developer-docs/docs/contributeGuide.md

 ## Contribute to UniChain Core

 To contribute to UniChain Core, ensure that you have the latest version of the codebase.
-To setup UniChain Core with all the necessary dependencies for linting, testing, and building, run the following:
+To setConfig UniChain Core with all the necessary dependencies for linting, testing, and building, run the following:

 ```
 $ git clone https://github.com/uniworld-io/unichain-core.git